groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 - Dockerfile - This contains the instructions need to convert the file `rootfs64.tar.gz` into a valid Docker image
-- Makefile - This file contains a number of make targets that allow the simplification of the installation of the DOcker image of the DSAS
+- Makefile - This file contains a number of make targets that allow the simplification of the installation of the Docker image of the DSAS

 The network configuration in the `Makefile` must be adapted before use.
 The DSAS will also configure the network (see the section on Docker at the end of this document), and